Arithmetic group symmetry and finiteness properties of Torelli groups: Resonance and finiteness properties

 Conversely, the assumption $\R_1^1(G) \subseteq \{ 0\}$ implies $\m \subseteq \sqrt{\ann \bb(G)}$, by Hilbert's Nullstellensatz.
 Therefore, $\m^k \subseteq \ann \bb(G)$, for some $k$.
 Since $\bb(G)$ is finitely generated over $P$, we infer that $\dim_{\C} \bb(G)< \infty$. \end{proof}

 Theorem \ref{thm:resinf} has several interesting consequences.
 To describe them, we first recall a couple of notions from rational homotopy theory.
 A {\em Malcev Lie algebra} (in the sense of Quillen) is a Lie algebra endowed with a decreasing vector space filtration satisfying certain axioms; see \cite[Appendix A]{Q}, where Quillen associates in a functorial way a Malcev Lie algebra, $\M(G)$, to an arbitrary group $G$.
+The construction goes as follows.
+Start with the group ring $\C G$, and his standard Hopf algebra structure.
+The $I$-adic completion, $\widehat{\C G}$, becomes a complete Hopf algebra.
+The Malcev Lie algebra $\M(G)$ consists of the primitive elements of $\widehat{\C G}$, with Lie bracket given by the algebra commutator in $\widehat{\C G}$, and filtration induced by the completion filtration of $\widehat{\C G}$.

 Following Sullivan \cite{Su}, we say that a finitely generated group $G$ is {\em $1$-formal} if $\M(G)$ is the completion with respect to degree of a quadratic Lie algebra, as a filtered Lie algebra.
 In Theorem 1.1 from \cite{H}, Hain proves that the Torelli group $T_g$ is $1$-formal, for $g\ge 6$ (but $T_3$ is not $1$-formal).
 Fundamental groups of compact Kahler manifolds are $1$-formal, as shown by Deligne, Griffiths, Morgan and Sullivan in \cite{DGMS}.
 Many other interesting examples of $1$-formal groups are known; see e.g. \cite{DPS} and the references therein.

 Next, we review the {\em Alexander invariant}, $B(G)= G'_{\ab} \otimes \C$, associated to a finitely generated group $G$.
 The exact sequence of groups

 may be used to put a finitely generated module structure on $B(G)$, induced by conjugation, over the Noetherian group ring $\C G_{\ab}$.
 We denote by $I\subseteq \C G_{\ab}$ the augmentation ideal, and by $\widehat{B}$ the $I$-adic completion of a $\C G_{\ab}$-module $B$.